CharliePoole/statiq-site/input/technical/parameterized-tests-with-nunit-2.5.md

 Published: 23 May 2008
 Tags: [NUnit,It's the Tests]
 ---
-It has been possible to write parameterized tests for NUnit for some time, using Andreas Schlapsi's <a href="http://www.andreas-schlapsi.com/projects/rowtest-extension-for-nunit/">RowTest Extension</a>, which recognizes the RowTest and Row attributes familiar to MbUnit users.
+It has been possible to write parameterized tests for NUnit for some time, using Andreas Schlapsi's **RowTest Extension**, which recognizes the RowTest and Row attributes familiar to MbUnit users.

 With the NUnit 2.5 alpha releases, NUnit continues to support that extension - and even bundles a copy of it.
 But NUnit 2.5 also introduces its own set of attributes for data-based testing, beginning with the **TestCaseAttribute**, which I will describe here.